muratk3n/thirdwave/en/README.md

 ---

-Incoming national security adviser

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The Australian people have made great sacrifices to protect freedom and democracy around the world.
-As we have for a century, America will stand shoulder to shoulder with our ally Australia and rally fellow democracies to advance our shared security, prosperity, and values.</p>&mdash; Jake Sullivan (@jakejsullivan) <a href="https://twitter.com/jakejsullivan/status/1334173397035741189?ref_src=twsrc%5Etfw">December 2, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

----

 I dont understand why some still keep harping about the Electoral Collage system...
 The electoral votes per state are already in proportion to the individual state population, so there is no danger